charshou/smile/README.md

 # Smile

 A basic programming language that uses binary operators to do everything.
-Currently supports arithmetic operations, conditionals, lists, and variable declaration.
+Currently supports arithmetic operations, conditionals, lists, user-defined functions, and variable declaration.
 Order of operations is defined by parenteses (e.g. 2+3*4 is 2 add (3 mul 4)).

 ## In Progress:

 - Loops
-- User defined functions
+- Clean up code
 - Better error handling
 - Other data types
+- File reading